Richard Dunwoody MBE is one of the most successful jump jockeys in history.

 - The Making of a Champion.

-- Attitude, Commitment and Focus needed to get to the top.
+- Attitude, Commitment and Focus are needed to get to the top.

 - Learning from Mistakes.